awsdocs/amazon-connect-admin-guide/doc_source/get-queue-metrics.md

 ### Using the Check contact attributes block after the Get queue metrics block<a name="get-queue-metrics-tips2"></a>

-After a **Get queue metrics** block, add a [Check Contact Attributes](check-contact-attributes.md) block to branch based on the returned metrics\.
+After a **Get queue metrics** block, add a [Check contact attributes](check-contact-attributes.md) block to branch based on the returned metrics\.
 Use the following steps:

 1. After **Get queue metrics**, add a **Check contact attributes** block\.